RetroReversing/retroReversing/pages/articles/Ghidra/GhidraDecompilingIntroduction.md

 updatedAt: '2019-09-01'
 ---

+# Introduction
-This tutorial will guide you through the basics of decompiling a c++ executable, from setup all the way to reversing c++ classes.
+This tutorial series will guide you through the basics of decompiling a c++ executable, from setup all the way to reversing c++ classes.
 The video tutorial is created by James Tate over on his excellent youtube channel, it is highly recommended you subscribe here: [James Tate - YouTube](https://www.youtube.com/channel/UCwSxJ5kXVFPWi6fYuj6o78w)

 # Download & Run Ghidra
 You can download Ghidra from the official site: [Ghidra](https://ghidra-sre.org/)